Ultimate Guide to Customer Value Management

 After completing the training, you’ll find that you have a handful of reps that’ll really pick it up.
 When they start to have success, you can come back to retrain the broader team maybe in a couple months.
 At that time you’ll be able to socialize the success of that initial group.

 Phase 4: Integration

 So the next section is integration with existing applications and data sources.
-If you properly integrate this application with your existing CRM solution, and your marketing automation solution and or third party datasets like zoom info, you may be in a much better position to
+If you properly integrate this application with your existing CRM solution, your marketing automation solution, and/or third party datasets like zoom info, you may be in a much better position to

 gain adoption.
 You’ll have a data set that you can act upon.
 It’s a very intelligent data set around where you’re winning and where you’re losing, as a function of key value drivers.